Content Strategy & Creation

 Helping Investors and Other Stakeholders Understand ESG

 Horace Mann sees its commitment to corporate social responsibility as a natural extension of its mission to serve educators, who shape the lives of students in schools all over the country.
-Maryellen Thielen worked with the client to uncover compelling stories about Horace Mann's environmental, social and governance (ESG) commitment, which included adding SASB-related disclosures in the company’s 2018-2019 CSR report and expanded GRI reporting in the company's 2017 CSR report.
-This report received a Silver Award in the insurance category from the League of American Communications Professionals (LACP) and was ranked 53 overall in LACP's Global Top 100 for 2017-2018, based on comparison with entries from more than two dozen countries.
+Maryellen Thielen worked with the client to uncover compelling stories about Horace Mann’s environmental, social and governance (ESG) commitment, which included adding SASB-related disclosures in the company’s 2018-2019 CSR report and expanded GRI reporting in its 2017 CSR report.
+The 2017 report received a Silver Award in the insurance category from the League of American Communications Professionals (LACP) and was ranked 53 overall in LACP’s Global Top 100 for 2017-2018, based on comparison with entries from more than two dozen countries.